gawric/Guide-L2Unity/Guide/Pakets/Server/ItemList.md

 ### The server sends this packet in different situations.
-But it is believed that the package is not simple and is sent when there are no active actions
+But it is believed that the package is not simple and is sent when there are no active actions [ItemList]

 ### ItemList OPCODE 0x1b